microsoft/surface-duo-sdk-xamarin-samples/README.md

 ## Get Started

-To learn how to load your app on to emulator, and to use it, refer to the [documentation](https://docs.microsoft.com/dual-screen).
+To learn how to load your app on to emulator, and to use it, refer to the [Surface Duo docs](https://docs.microsoft.com/dual-screen) and [Xamarin.Forms dual-screen docs](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/dual-screen/).

 ## Build and Test